Breadcrumb

 The 2008 war was initiated by Georgia.
 Russia also contributed to the previous bad relations, embargoing imports of Georgian wine, repatriating undocumented Georgian immigrants and even banning flights between the two countries.
 In the conflict, which affected South Ossetia and Abkhazia, Saakashvili had a modernized and prepared army, and also the full support of Washington.

 The battles began in the main city of South Ossetia, Tskhinval, the majority of whose population is ethnic Russian.
-Air and ground bombardments by the Georgian Army were followed by entrance on the territory of Russian tanks.
+Air and ground bombardments by the Georgian Army were followed by Russian tanks entrance the territory.
 Moscow gained control of the province and expelled the Georgian forces.
-After five days, the war ended with a death toll of between eight hundred and two thousand, depending on the different counts of each side, and multiple violations of the laws of war.
+After five days, the war ended with a death toll of between eight hundred and two thousand, depending on the different estimates of each side, and multiple violations of the laws of war.
 In addition, numerous reports commissioned by the European Union showed that South Ossetian forces "deliberately and systematically destroyed ethnic Georgian villages".
 These reports also stated that it was Georgia that initiated the conflict, although the Russian side had engaged in multiple provocations and also overreacted.

 After the cease-fire of August 12, diplomatic relations between Georgia and Russia were suspended.
 Moscow withdrew its troops from part of the Georgian territory it had occupied, but remained in the separatist regions.
 Since then, Russia has recognized South Ossetia as an independent territory, as do some Russian allies such as Venezuela and Nicaragua.
 The Ossetians themselves do not acknowledge having cultural and historical ties with Georgia, but with North Ossetia, i.e. with Russia.
 For its part, Georgia insists that South Ossetia is within its borders, and the same government will take care of it as a matter of public order, thus solving a problem described as constitutional.

 Given Georgia's rapprochement with the EU, the war conflict prompted European diplomacy to play an active role in the search for peace, with the deployment of two hundred observers on the border between South Ossetia and the rest of Georgia, replacing Russian peacekeepers.
 In reality, the EU could have tried earlier to react more forcefully to Russia's actions in South Ossetia, which some observers believe would have prevented what later happened in Crimea and eastern Ukraine.
-In any case, despite starting the conflict, this did not affect Tbilisi's relationship with Brussels, and in 2014 Georgia and the EU signed a agreement of association.
-Currently we can be sure that the West has forgiven Russia for its behavior in Georgia.
+In any case, despite having initiated the conflict, this did not affect Tbilisi's relationship with Brussels, and in 2014 Georgia and the EU signed an association agreement .
+Today we can be sure that the West has forgiven Russia for its behavior in Georgia.

 The war, although short, had a clear negative impact on the Economics of the Ossetian region, which in the midst of difficulties became dependent on Moscow.
 However, Russian financial aid does not reach the population due to the high level of corruption.